dicksont/dicksont.github.io/_posts/2015-05-07-freelancing.md

 There are two questions that I always get.
 The first one is how is it going, to which I always respond OK.
 And the second question is how do I find customers, to which my answer is somewhere along the lines I don't.
 They show up unexpectedly.

 Let me explain my answers.
-By OK, means that things are somewhere in between.
+By OK, I mean that things are somewhere in between.
 I could actively seek out more customers.
 I could work on more projects...if this was indeed my goal.
 But it's not.
 This kind of explains my second answer, which is that I don't really try to find customers.
 But even with this apathetic approach to self-promotion, I'm still doing OK.

 Indeed, I find myself in this unique situation, where working with the biggest names in Silicon Valley or earning the most money with long-term contracts, is not my primary objective.
 My primary objective really is to get my own personal projects underway.
 And freelancing buys me time to do these things.